 Boise is known for a lot of things.
 Outdoor adventure, friendly people, great weather, Blue Turf…but perhaps one of the monster underappreciated parts of Boise life, is food.
 Lots of people don’t know that we have tons of great dining districts and areas for any vibe (or appetite!) you’re looking for.
 So we’ve compiled a list of what we think are the top 5 1/2 locations to dine in our city!

-8th and Front Street is what many consider the heart of downtown Boise.
-It’s here that you’ll find the famous Freak Alley as well as tons of restaurants, stores, and coffee shops.
-With a wide variety of dining options and prices, if you and your friends are struggling to find a place to eat, 8th and Front Street will probably have a spot that everyone can agree on.
+8th Street is the heart of downtown Boise.
+It’s where you’ll find the famous Freak Alley as well as tons of restaurants, stores, and coffee shops.
+With a wide variety of dining options and prices, if you and your friends are struggling to find a place to eat, 8th Street will probably have a spot that everyone can agree on.

 2) Hyde Park